NoXPhasma/protondb_faq/README.md

 ## Some reports say they made the game running by installing some software, how do I do that?

-There are two ways to install additional software into the games prefix:
+There are two ways to install additional software into the gameprefix:

 #### Use of Winetricks
 Make sure you have winetricks installed on your system.
 This package should be in your distributions repository.